Marata Niukore: 2022

 In the second week of the 2022 finals series, Niukore scored two tries for Parramatta in a 40-4 victory over Canberra.

 Niukore played 19 games for Parramatta in the 2022 NRL season including the club's Grand Final loss to Penrith.

 2023

 In round 5 of the 2023 NRL season, Niukore scored a try and was later sin binned during New Zealand's 32-30 comeback victory against Cronulla.

 Niukore played 22 games for the New Zealand Warriors in the 2023 NRL season as the club finished 4th on the table and qualified for the finals.
 He played in all three finals games as the club reached the preliminary final before being defeated by Brisbane.

 2024

 He made 14 appearances for the New Zealand Warriors in the 2024 NRL season which saw the club finish 13th on the table.

 2025

 He played every game for New Zealand in the 2025 NRL season as the club finished 6th on the table and qualified for the finals.
 They were eliminated by Penrith in the first week of the finals.

+2026

+On 13 April 2026, the Knights announced that they had signed Niukore on a three year deal.